Why You Need a Bike Rack

 Platform Hitch Mount

-Examples of tray-style hitch mount racks include our Editors' Choice Thule T2 Pro XT or the less expensive Thule T2 Classic.
-These support the weight of bikes in a tray and secure them by clamping the front wheels or down on the frame.
+Examples of platform or tray-style hitch mount racks include our Editors' Choice Thule T2 Pro XT or the less expensive RockyMounts MonoRail.
+These support the weight of bikes on a tray and secure them by clamping the front wheels or down on the frame.
 Models that clamp down on the front wheel are typically the most popular because the rack makes no contact with your frame, a consideration for people with carbon frames, oddly shaped tubing, and for keeping your bikes in pristine condition.
 Hitch mount racks have a low loading height and offer versatility because they will carry virtually any type of bicycle.
 Some models have the option of expanding their carrying capacity up to four bikes with add-on accessories.
 People with heavier bikes such as downhill, enduro, or e-bikes would be smart to consider tray-style hitch racks, offering the lowest loading heights available, with some models offering up to 60 lbs of weight capacity.

 Support Arm Hitch Mount

 Hitch mount racks like the Thule Apex Swing 4-Bike and the Allen Deluxe 4-Bike Hitch Carrier offer a different bike carrying system than tray style racks.
-Arm support style racks still provide a relatively low loading height, but the bikes are supported and secured to the arm of the rack via the bicycle frame.
+Support arm style racks still provide a relatively low loading height, but the bikes are supported and secured to the arm of the rack via the bicycle frame.

 This style has the notable drawbacks of using the frame as the primary point of attachment, and some models have compatibility issues with full-suspension mountain bikes or frames with unusual shapes.